 If such acoustic tile is to be applied for the purposes of reducing noise due

-If, however, we wish to absorb a fuller range of sound than that of the human voice,
+If, however, we wish to absorb a fuller range of sound than that of the human

-fissured or sculptured material will fit in with the decor better
+is concerned, the fissured or sculptured material will fit in with the decor better

 and look less "industrial" than the perforated variety.

 It is interesting to note that the rise in the absorption curve of these materials

-roughly coincides with the frequency range where the stereo differentiating effect takes
+roughly coincides with the frequency range where the stereo differentiating effect

-acoustic adjustments and compensation for stereo reproduction.
+suited for acoustic adjustments and compensation for stereo reproduction.

-To illustrate the application of the reverberation formulas in conjunction with the
+To illustrate the application of the reverberation formulas in conjunction with

-lime, and sand finish on metal lathing.
+ceiling of plaster, lime, and sand finish on metal lathing.
 The windows, of course,

 are of standard glass.
 We know intuitively how a loudspeaker would sound in this

 bare room, but just as a simple exercise to illustrate the use of our "mathematical

 tools," let us put down some numbers that will provide the figure of (de) merit

 Fig. 12 - This completely bare hard room will be too "live",

 while the room will be too "dead" if completely padded.
 Figures used are shown below.